wontothree/wontothree/README.md

 Hi, This is Anthony Garcia.

+I am a software and robotics engineer with a passion for developing AGI through robotics.

-I am interested in AI and Robotics.
+I am especially interested in robotics control and computer vision AI.

 <!-- <div align=center><h1>📚 SKILLS</h1></div>